A Guide into Amazon Product Description Writing

 We assume that you made a product with a particular customer pain point in mind.
 For example, finding breathable, soft, flexible, and durable running shoes on a budget is quite tricky.

 If you make such a product, you want to highlight those pain points exhaustively.
-Once you are done, I won’t look twice at the product before I add it to my cart.
+Once you are done, I won’t look twice at the product before I add that to cart.

 That is what your Amazon product description writer should focus on without vacillating over other unnecessary information.